tprasadtp/ubuntu-post-install/README.md

 | [Debian - contrib][]    | debian_contrib    |                                                              |
 | [Debian - non-free][]   | debian_nonfree    |                                                              |

-- `azurecli` is not supported on Ubuntu 18.04, Debian 9, 10 and their derivatives.
-- `winehq` is not supported on Ubuntu 18.04, Debian 9, 10 and their derivatives.
 - `*` Only amd64/x86_64 is supported.
 ARM CPUs like Raspberry Pi/Nvidia Tegra are not supported.